Vedas: Vedic schools or recensions

 Prodigious energy was expended by ancient Indian culture in ensuring that these texts were transmitted from generation to generation with inordinate fidelity.
-For example, memorization of the sacred Vedas included up to eleven forms of recitation of the same text.
+For example, memorisation of the sacred Vedas included up to eleven forms of recitation of the same text.
 The texts were subsequently "proof-read" by comparing the different recited versions.
 Forms of recitation included the jaṭā-pāṭha (literally "mesh recitation") in which every two adjacent words in the text were first recited in their original order, then repeated in the reverse order, and finally repeated in the original order.
 That these methods have been effective, is attested to by the preservation of the most ancient Indian religious text, the Rigveda, as redacted into a single text during the Brahmana period, without any variant readings within that school.